 About this course…

-Industry and Communities: A New Paradigm Around Social Performance is a three-day intensive workshop that will provide a comprehensive picture of where mining and oil and gas sit in terms of engagement with the external world, particularly with local communities.
+Communities and the Extractive Sector: A New Paradigm towards Good Social Performance is a three-day intensive workshop that will provide a comprehensive picture of where mining and oil and gas sit in terms of engagement with the external world, particularly with local communities.
 The course will argue strongly that achieving a social license to operate is a business imperative and that companies risk not only costs and delays but their very survival in not doing so.
 It can be done well!
 The course is designed to be practical with immediate application to participants’ day-to-day work.

 Methodology of presentation for the course will include active participation tools such as scenario planning, case study analysis, role play and facilitated small group discussions as well as presentations.

 The course will use global case studies from all over the world, including the US, to illustrate the typical problems that businesses face in dealing with communities.
 It will also present solutions.
 The content will primarily draw on experiences in the natural resource sector, including mining and oil & gas.
 However, increasingly other sectors and industries are facing similar problems.
-Hence, the course will include some issues and examples from these, non-extractive businesses.
 Throughout our course, this will be an important topic for discussion: the similarities and differences between the mining and oil & gas sectors, but also those between these extractives and other industries.

 Specific topics to cover will include:

-- The concept of social performance, and the business case for its integration into the technical and commercial aspects of a project or operation
+- Introduction to the concept of social performance (SP), and the business case for its integration into the technical and commercial aspects of a project or operation

 - Social license to operate